 Physical Education provides scholars with opportunities to describe individual and team sports and demonstrate a firm understanding of healthy choices through physical fitness.
 Scholars analyze the effects of healthy choices on physical well-being, participate in physical activities regardless of athletic level, and practice good sportsmanship while enjoying physical activity and understanding the importance of maintaining physical fitness.

-Scholars utilize the HealthCorps curriculum to increase their knowledge, skills and attitudes necessary to practice lifelong health enhancing behaviors.
-Scholars develop skills and strategies to maintain health by using nutrition and fitness information and examining consequences of drug use, misuse and abuse.
-Scholars explore human development, social and emotional skills and strategies that encourage healthy relationships and healthy habits throughout life.
-Scholars develop the skills to apply prevention and intervention processes that promote safety in their home, school and community.
+Scholars utilize the HealthCorps curriculum to increase their knowledge, skills, and attitudes to practice lifelong health-enhancing behaviors.
+Scholars develop skills and strategies to maintain health by using nutrition and fitness information and examining drug use, misuse, and abuse consequences.
+Scholars explore human development, social and emotional skills, and strategies that encourage healthy relationships and habits throughout life.
+Scholars develop the skills to apply prevention and intervention processes that promote safety in their homes, school, and community.

 Middle School Speech and Drama teaches scholars the art of speech preparation and delivery.
 Scholars will learn to interpret a speech and practice public speaking.
 Scholars will also learn the fundamentals of drama and theatre.
 By the end of the course, they will have a basic understanding of theatre history, improvisational skills, acting techniques, types of stages, and stage positioning.